 Payments to Toronto-Dominion (Texas), Inc.: To be provided

 Payments to Enron North America Corp.
-Please Advise
+To be provided

 This Confirmation may be executed in o ne or more counterparts, either in original or facsimile form, each of which shall constitute one and the same agreement.
 When executed by the parties through facsimile transmission, this Confirmation shall constitute the original agreement between the parties and the parties hereby adopt the signatures printed by the receiving facsimile machine as the original signatures of the parties.